-Phase 1A and 1B are the first three parts of the first phase of the CDC’s three-phase plan to allocate COVID-19 vaccines.
-Individuals eligible to receive vaccine as part of Phase 1A, 1B and 1C varies based on state and jurisdiction guidelines, and may include healthcare workers, people ages 65 and older, and individuals with preexisting conditions.
+Phase 1A and 1B were the first three parts of the first phase of the CDC’s three-phase plan to allocate COVID-19 vaccines.
+Individuals eligible to receive vaccine as part of Phase 1A, 1B and 1C varied based on state and jurisdiction guidelines, and included healthcare workers, people ages 65 and older, and individuals with preexisting conditions.

 Who is prioritized in Phase 1A?

-Eligibility is based on state and jurisdiction guidelines, and may include healthcare workers and long-term care facility residents and staff.
+Eligibility is based on state and jurisdiction guidelines, and may have included healthcare workers and long-term care facility residents and staff.
 Long-term care facilities include skilled nursing facilities, assisted living facilities and independent living facilities.

 Who is prioritized in Phase 1B?

 Eligibility is based on state and jurisdiction guidelines.
-Many include frontline and essential workers, as well as those age 75 and older.
-More information is available through local department of health websites and listed here.
+Many included frontline and essential workers, as well as those age 75 and older.
+More information is available through local department of health websites.

 How are patients informed of vaccine eligibility in 1B?

-Eligibility is based on state and local jurisdiction guidelines, and may include healthcare workers and people ages 75 and older, and individuals with preexisting conditions.
-More information is available through department of health websites and listed here.
+Eligibility is based on state and local jurisdiction guidelines, and may have included healthcare workers and people ages 75 and older, and individuals with preexisting conditions.
+More information is available through department of health websites.